 Australian authorities are committed to combating sexual exploitation of children by Australians overseas.
 Australians may be prosecuted at home under Australian child sex tourism and child pornography laws.
 These laws provide severe penalties of up to 25 years imprisonment for Australians who engage in child sexual exploitation while outside of Australia.

 Australia has strengthened legislation relating to forced marriage to protect Australian residents from being taken overseas for this purpose.
 This new criminal offence carries significant penalties ranging up to 25 years imprisonment.
 For more information about this crime please refer to the Forced marriage page.

 Australians risk prosecution under Australian law if they fight in other countries.

 There are strong Islamic standards of dress and behaviour in Iraq.
 You should take care not to offend.
 If in doubt, seek local advice.

-The Islamic holy month of Ramadan is expected to begin on or around 28 June 2014 and finish on or around 27 July 2014.
+The Islamic holy month of Ramadan is expected to begin in mid-June 2015.
 For more information see our Ramadan travel bulletin.

 Public displays of affection between men and women are unacceptable in Iraqi society.

 Hotels may refuse accommodation to couples who cannot provide proof of marriage.